waw3/make/readme.md

 Basically, be nice, stay on topic, and respect other contributors/participants.

 We welcome issues for bug reports and feature requests.
-We won't answer support questions here, because support is one of the things you get when you purchase [Make Plus](https://thethemefoundry.com/wordpress-themes/make/).
+We won't answer support questions here, because support is one of the things you get when you purchase **[Make Plus](https://thethemefoundry.com/wordpress-themes/make/)**.

 ### Pull Requests